Jenny-Zhu/CSI-Bench-Real-WiFi-Sensing-Benchmark/README.md

 ### Prerequisites

 - Python 3.7+
-- CUDA-compatible GPU (recommended, but not required)
+- CUDA-compatible GPU (recommended, but not required.
+Apple silicon is also accepted, but need to install Pytorch specifically)

 ### Environment Setup